Bairdo/gasket/docs/README.authenication.md

 rule_manager.py takes an input file that contains the default configuration (when nothing is authenticated) of the ACLs, as well as markers for where to apply rules (for authenticated users) and converts it to a file that Faucet can read containing all the acls.
 The input file (shown as base-acls.yaml below) is used during the running of auth_app.py to reconstruct the faucet-acl.yaml when the authentication changes.
 It also keeps a record of what rules belong to what username/MAC address so they can be removed on deauthentication.
+In the event of a system reboot, as the state is kept here the system can resume without reauthenticating the clients.
+The network can be reset.
+Resetting should be done via copying the base-no-authed config to base-acls.yaml via your start up script - with docker add this to docker/runauth.sh

 The format is similar to vanilla Faucet config.
 It must contain a top level structure 'acls' which has children for each port ACL.
-The difference from the Faucet config is that the port ACL can in addition to having a single list of rules, can contain multiple lists of rules (in the form of yaml aliases), and a marker of where to insert new rules.
+The difference from the Faucet config is that the port ACL can in addition to having a single list of rules, can contain multiple lists of rules (in the form of yaml aliases/anchors), and a marker of where to insert new rules.
 At a later date it may be beneficial to allow inserting rules at multiple positions within the ACL based on certian conditions (username, RADIUS attributes, groups, ...).
 Other ACLs specific to your network/desires can be anywhere within the list, just take note to not place rules conflicting with the 'redirect_1x' rule (e.g. blocking dl_type: 0x888e), and allow some traffic to be redirected by the 'redirect_all' rule so EAPOL-request messages can be sent if the client will not initiate the 802.1X process.